Season 1897/98

 Kilmarnock were visitors to Hampden Park on Saturday 2 October.
 Queen's Park, with the wind advantage, were on the offensive from the outset and took an early lead through Robert Lambie after fine play by Dyke Berry.
 A second goal followed.
 Dyke Berry was the scorer with an unsaveable shot.
 After the interval, a beautifully-taken goal by Bob McColl extended the Spiders' lead.
 Towards the end, Bobby Templeton pulled a goal back for the Ayrshire men to make the final score 3-1.

 On Saturday 16 October, Queen's Park's opponents were Celtic.
 The match attracted a crowd of 9,000 to Celtic Park.
 Queen's were without Hugh Butler and his place was filled at inside right by young David Wilson.
 The Spiders had most of the play in the first half.
 Robert Lambie hit the bar and Celtic goalkeeper Dan McArthur produced some fine saves.
 However, there was no scoring at half-time.
 There were a number of near things at both ends in the second half.
 Eventually, in 75 minutes, Queen's Park took the lead.
 Robert Lambie was the scorer from a Bob McColl assist.
 Celtic pushed towards the end but the final result was a well-deserved 1-0 victory for the Spiders.
+The record of matches between the two sides now stood at eleven wins apiece.

 Dumbarton made their second visit of the season to Hampden Park on Saturday 23 October.
 A very good game ended in a 1-1 draw.
 Robert Lambie opened the scoring from a Willie Stewart cross and the visitors drew level when a free kick was cleverly converted by either Andrew Mauchlen or Lewis Mackie.

 It was Glasgow Cup semi-final day on Saturday 30 October.
 Queen's Park's opponents were Third Lanark and the match attracted a crowd of 10,000 to Hampden Park.
 Bob McColl was missing from the Queen's line-up.
 The visitors were favourites to win the tie but the Spiders recorded an unexpected triumph.
 Robert Lambie opened the scoring with a fine goal and James Allison doubled the Spiders' lead at half-time.
 Fog became increasingly dense as the match progressed.
 Play continued, however, and two further goals from Robert Lambie doubled Queen's advantage to 4-0.
 Once again, Queen's Park's lack of training began to tell and Third Lanark finished strongly.
-Either Bob Johnstone or James Gillespie pulled a goal back with a penalty kick and Bert Banks made the final score 4-2 from a scrimmage.
+Bob Johnstone pulled a goal back with a penalty kick and Bert Banks made the final score 4-2 from a scrimmage.

 Queen's Park were not in action on Saturday 6 November but Kenny Anderson, Dyke Berry, John Gillespie and John Ritchie played for Glasgow in a 0-0 draw with Sheffield before a crowd of 10,000 at Cathkin Park.